charlesneimog/py4pd/docs/python-users/pd.new_object/methods.md

 You can create your objects with Python.
-For the complex, you create a new class using `pd.new_object()` and define configurations, object types, etc using the methods of this class.
+For the complex, you create a new class using `pd.new_object()` and define configurations, object types, etc using the methods of this class, next is presented all methods used for the class returned from `#!python pd.new_object("myobjectname")`.

 ### `addmethod_bang`